playgameservices/android-basic-samples/README.md

 1. Select **google-play-services_lib** in the middle pane, expand it and go its **Android** sub-item
 1. Check the **Library Module** checkbox (very important!)
 1. Next, click **File | Import Module** (don't confuse with **Import Project**)
-1. Select the `BaseGameUtils` directory from the samples.
+1. Select the `libraries/BaseGameUtils` directory from the samples.
 1. Import it exactly the same way you imported the other project just now (steps 5 to 11).
 Did you remember to check the **Library Module** checkbox?
 1. Now you should have two modules: `google-play-services_lib` and `BaseGameUtils`
 1. Click **File | Import Module** one more time.